Claims Against Directors

 The legal market is awash with lawyers who claim they can advise distressed companies, but in our experience very few lawyers give appropriate

 Many fall at the first hurdle by setting up a retainer with the company, and then issuing a long list of things that the directors should not do.
-They also fail to appreciate that directors of an owner managed business (OMB)
+They also fail to appreciate that directors of an owner managed business (OMB) with limited liability

 - need different advice from that of a director of a private equity backed company, or a PLC; and

-- are primarily concerned to rescue the business and, if that is not possible, to protect themselves and their assets so that they can start up the business again, begin a new business, or continue in other business ventures.
+- they are instead primarily concerned to rescue the business and, if that is not possible, to protect themselves and their assets so that they can start up the business again, begin a new business, or continue in other business ventures.

 IPs will often recommend involving a firm of solicitors, which the IP is comfortable dealing with.
 The problem with this is that the IP will expect to use the same firm of solicitors once the IP has been appointed as administrator or liquidator.
 This leads to the solicitors being retained by the company, rather than the directors, and being constrained in the advice they can give to the directors.